usamamuneeb/uic-beamer-template/README.md

 xelatex main.tex
 ```

-`pdfLaTeX` can still be used, although the included fonts will not be used:
+`pdfLaTeX` can still be used, except that instead of the included fonts, it will use font packages listed in the [LaTeX Font Catalogue](https://tug.org/FontCatalogue).

 ```bash
 pdflatex main.tex